Takashiidobe/notes/src/books/clean-ruby.md

 #### Modules

-- A module is a class that you can\'t instantiate; instead, you include it.
+- A module is a class that you can't instantiate; instead, you include it.

 A class always needs to be instantiated, whereas a module does not.